ComposableFi/composable/code/xcvm/SPEC.md

 Cross-chain Virtual Machine (XCVM) is a specification outlining an application-level messaging protocol between state machines and other execution environments.
 It allows for a more sophisticated mechanism for cross-chain communication compared to message passing, by defining an interpreter-based communication interface between chains.

 - Turing-Complete Interactions: Complicated business logic can be dynamically dispatched to other chains, without the need for developers to deploy contracts on the destination chain.
-- Configurable Bridges Levels: Developers can opt-in to use less secure transports, with the advantage of cheaper and faster execution.

-Most of all, `XCVM` has been designed in a very extensible way, building up small functionalities and by combining them, allowing for immense complexity.

 # 1. Overview